Not just Shark Pictures:

 Shutter Speed 1/80th

-surface on a sunny day, I could easily have shot using ISO 100 to obtain
+surface on a sunny day, I could easily have shot using ISO 100 or even

 smooth images but my old Nikon D100 didn't offer that setting.
 Now I shoot with